nmfs-opensci/EDMW-EarthData-Workshop-2024/content/02-git-rstudio.md

 - Set up Git in the JupyterHub
 - Learn how to use the Git GUI in RStudio
+- Clone GitHub repositories to RStudio = get the repo into RStudio
 - Practice 4 basic Git/GitHub skills: cloning, committing, push/pull

 :::